nmaas-platform/nmaas-docs/docs/what-is-nmaas.md

 # What is **nmaas**?

-The nmaas is an [open-source](https://gitlab.software.geant.org/nmaas) platform originally developed within the [GÉANT](https://geant.org/projects/) project for orchestrated on-demand deployment of applications in a Kubernetes-based cloud environment.
+nmaas is an [open-source](https://gitlab.software.geant.org/nmaas) platform originally developed within the [GÉANT](https://geant.org/projects/) project for orchestrated on-demand deployment of applications in a Kubernetes-based cloud environment.